Dolophine/Methadose (Methadone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

 Inpatient drug rehab programs require clients to live on-site at the rehab center for the entire duration of their treatment program.
-During this time, clients room with other people in recovery who are also working their way through a treatment program.
+During this time in methadone rehab, clients room with other people in recovery who are also working their way through a treatment program.
 Clients must adhere to structured schedules which typically include individual therapy, 12-step group meetings, process groups, mealtime, gym time, and personal quiet time.

-The overall cost of inpatient or outpatient drug and alcohol rehab will vary, but clients may have a variety of payment options, including utilization of medical insurance or Employee Assistance Programs, private loans, or out-of-pocket payments.
+The overall cost of inpatient or outpatient methadone rehab programs will vary, but clients may have a variety of payment options, including:

 Sober Living Programs